 Plantar fasciitis typically presents itself as pain in your heels and through the arches of your feet when you take your first steps after getting out of bed or stand up after being seated for a long period of time.
 Typically the pain lessens and your feet become less stiff after you take a few steps and let your feet warm-up.
 Plantar fasciitis may also present as heel and arch pain that increase as the day goes on.

 Stretch!
 Ankle range of motion is important in not over stressing the plantar fascia - the most important being dorsiflexion (bringing your toes towards your shin).
-You want to aim for 15-degrees (past vertical 90-degrees) of available dorsiflexion with a straight knee.
+You want to aim for 15-degrees (past 90-degrees) of available dorsiflexion with a straight knee.
 The ankle is required to dorsiflex for walking - with limited ankle dorsiflexion altered movement patterns place more stress upon the plantar fascia.
-By stretching your calf complex (soleus and gastrocnemius muscles) you can increase you calf flexibility.
+By stretching your calf complex you can increase you calf flexibility.
 The tighter your calf muscles are the more stress is placed on your plantar fascia, and the looser your calf muscles are the less stress placed upon your plantar fascia.

-Ulitize the bottom stair to stretch by standinng with the balls of your feet at the edge of a step, keep your knees straight and slowly let your heels drop until you feel a calf stretch.
+Ulitize the bottom stair to stretch by standing with the balls of your feet at the edge of a step, keep your knees straight and slowly let your heels drop until you feel a calf stretch.

 Hold stretches for 30-60 seconds and then deepen the stretch by bending at the knee and hold for an additional 30 seconds.

 Avoid barefoot walking — for the meantime wear supportive footwear as much as possible; especially right when you get out of bed.
 An orthopaedic sandal makes a great indoor shoe providing your feet with easy to slip on support.